mucahiterenozkur/HungryBall/README.md

 # HungryBall
 I bet you can't do more than 1000 points!
 Hungry Ball wants to eat most of the foods on his own way.
 Be careful, some foods are just a bait to distract your attention.
+Every block you pass is 1 point and every food you  eat is 3 point.
 You will notice but I wanted to warn you that the ball is gonna speed up.
 Be fast with your fingers.<br><br>
 Hungry Ball is a 3D game which made with Unity.
 Animations, sound effects, customized sprites, 3D arts and creativity is used. <br><br>
 Good luck, have fun! <br><br>